040code/040code/_posts/2018-03-04-verlet-integration.md

 - Experimenting with a very mutable domain in a language with immutability at its core
-- Having some fun by making a lot happen on screen with little code
+- Having some fun by making a lot happen on screen without writing lots of code
 - Developing with emacs & [cider](https://github.com/clojure-emacs/cider) (The
   `C`lojure `I`nteractive `D`evelopment `E`nvironment that `R`ocks)

 The result can be seen in [this short video](add link to youtube).
 The source code can be found [here](https://github.com/mmzsource/verlet).

-## One main- to bind them all
+## One `main-` to bind them all

 This code uses the [Quil library](https://github.com/quil/quil) to render points and lines.
 In the `main-` function, the `sketch` macro from the Quil library is